This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-What is Gestational Diabetes?
+What Is Gestational Diabetes?

-Gestational diabetes occurs in some pregnant women who did not have diabetes prior to conception.
-They develop high blood sugar levels only during pregnancy.
+Gestational diabetes occurs in pregnant women who did not have diabetes before conception.
+They develop insulin resistance and high blood sugar levels only during pregnancy.
 Nearly ten percent of pregnant women develop this condition.

 How Diabetes Affects Babies

-A woman with gestational diabetes can control and manage the condition, but if it is not controlled it can cause harm to the developing fetus.
+A woman with gestational diabetes can control and manage the condition, but if it is not controlled, it can cause harm to the developing fetus.
 Gestational diabetes puts babies at risk for excess fat, breathing problems, and later development of obesity and type 2 diabetes.

 A woman with type 1 or type 2 diabetes can minimize risks to her unborn baby by keeping her condition under control and her blood sugar levels normal.

 Maternal Diabetes and Cerebral Palsy

-Diabetes in the mother is already known to be related to a number of conditions in babies, especially when the diabetes—of any type—is not adequately controlled.
+Diabetes in the mother is already known to be related to several conditions in babies, especially when it is not adequately controlled.
 Among the many possible complications, research has also connected maternal diabetes to an increased risk of cerebral palsy in babies.

 Children with Cerebral Palsy and Diabetes

-While mothers with diabetes may put their children at risk for having cerebral palsy, the risk is not large.
+While mothers with diabetes may put their children at risk of having cerebral palsy, the risk is not significant.
 This is especially true for mothers with their diabetes under control.
-On the other hand, a child with cerebral palsy may be at a greater risk for having diabetes as a child or adult.
+On the other hand, a child with cerebral palsy may be at a greater risk of having diabetes as a child or adult.

 The study from the University of Michigan looked at adults with cerebral palsy and compared the rates of these chronic health problems with rates in the general population.
 The researchers found that 9.2 percent of adults with cerebral palsy also have diabetes, while only 6.3 percent of adults without cerebral palsy live with diabetes.

-The researchers did not delve into the reasons that children with cerebral palsy were more likely to grow up to have diabetes, but they did suggest possible explanations, and areas for concern.
+The researchers did not delve into why children with cerebral palsy were more likely to grow up to have diabetes, but they did suggest possible explanations and areas for concern.
 One likely reason is that most adults with cerebral palsy lose mobility more rapidly with age and become more inactive.

 Prevention of Diabetes

-A major area of concern for people living with cerebral palsy is the prevention, management, and treatment of chronic health conditions like diabetes.
-If these people are at a greater risk for diabetes, better health care and education are needed to help prevent this debilitating chronic condition.
+A significant area of concern for people living with cerebral palsy is the prevention, management, and treatment of chronic health conditions like diabetes.
+If these people are at a greater risk for diabetes, better health care, and education are needed to help prevent this debilitating chronic condition.

 For both demographics, knowledge is power.
-Women need to understand the importance of controlling blood sugar, for both themselves and their babies; children with cerebral palsy need to understand their health risks and be given the information and the tools to take control over their own health.
+Women need to understand the importance of controlling blood sugar for both themselves and their babies; children with cerebral palsy need to understand their health risks and be given the information and the tools to take control of their own health.